From Argonavis

 From Argonavis (stylized as from ARGONAVIS, originally titled Argonavis from BanG Dream! in 2018–2021) is a Japanese multimedia project by Bushiroad.
 An anime television series by Sanzigen aired from April 10 to July 3, 2020, on the Super Animeism block.
 A rhythm mobile game by DeNa titled Argonavis from BanG Dream!
-AAside featuring the main band Argonavis was released in Japan on January 14, 2021.
+AAside featuring five bands was released in Japan on January 14, 2021.
 A compilation anime film titled Gekijōban Argonavis: Ryūsei no Obligato premiered on November 19, 2021, and a new anime film titled Gekijōban Argonavis Axia premiered in March 2023.

-In November 2021, it is announced that the project changed its name from Argonavis from BanG Dream! to From Argonavis, meaning the project is now a whole of its own instead a part of BanG Dream!.
-A new company centered to manage the project, Argonavis Co., Ltd. is also established with Daisuke Hyūga as the public relation manager.
-Some addition includes fanclub establishment, server termination of rhythm game AAside, and new smartphone game in development.
+In November 2021, it was announced that the project changed its name from Argonavis from BanG Dream! to From Argonavis.
+This means that the project is now a whole of its own instead a part of the BanG Dream! franchise.
+A new company centered to manage the project, Argonavis Co., Ltd., was established with Daisuke Hyūga as the public relations manager.
+Some additions include establishment of a fanclub, server termination of rhythm game AAside, and new smartphone game ARGONAVIS -Kimi ga Mita Stage e- in development.

-In November 30, 2024 it was announced that the franchise would enter a indefinite hiatus sometime by the end of 2025.
+In October 2024, it was announced that the franchise would enter an indefinite hiatus towards the end of 2025.